xavierlepretre/polymesh_docs/Polymesh/docs/confidential_identity.md

 ## Scope Claims

-Whilst this Pedersen commitment does not reveal linkage between a users identities, it means that the user can self-declare that two identities are linked.
-This aids compliance when trading regulated assets, as well as being a general purpose Sybil protection measure that layer 2 protocols built on top of Polymesh can leverage.
+Whilst this Pedersen commitment does not reveal linkage between a user's identities, it means that the user can self-declare that two identities are linked.
+This aids compliance when trading regulated assets, as well as being a general purpose Sybil protection measure that layer-2 protocols built on top of Polymesh can leverage.

 For example, if an asset issuer needs to track their total number of investors for compliance reasons, they can enforce that all of their investors declare whether or not they are using multiple identities to invest in their asset.

 Declaring linkage is done by a user adding a self-issued Scope Claim to their identity.
-This claim is generated using their private knowledge of their entity ID, as well as the publiclly known commitment to this entity ID stored on-chain.
-This novel technique allows a user to partially link together their identities, and in particular only link together those identities that are needed to fulfil the asset issuers requirements (i.e. those identities that have invested in a particular asset).
+This claim is generated using their private knowledge of their entity ID, as well as the publicly-known commitment to this entity ID stored on-chain.
+This novel technique allows a user to partially link together their identities, and in particular only link together those identities that are needed to fulfil the asset issuer's requirements (i.e. those identities that have invested in a particular asset).

 For example, suppose that Alice has 5 identities, `0xalice_1`, `0xalice_2`, `0xalice_3`, `0xalice_4`, `0xalice_5` and wants to invest in two assets, ACME and FOO.